kennedn/pico-ws-uart/README.md

 # pico-ws-uart

-A Pi Pico W WebSocket to UART bridge.
+A WebSocket to UART bridge on the PicoW.
 Permits serial communication with a device over WebSocket.

 ## Building